starRushi/Rushika/_projects/PulmoSense.md

 8) Prototype scope at $306K with itemized BOM tied to a Month-6 build target and Month-9 FDA Pre-Submission
 9) Regulatory and capital plan: $900K Pre-Seed (Launch NY, NIH SBIR Phase I, AHA, Southern Tier REDC) → $1.5–3M Seed → $4–8M Series A, mapped to IDE clinical study (Months 6–21) and 510(k) clearance with first paying hospital by Month 30
 10) Final investor-style presentation awarded perfect final score by a panel of investors
+11) Successfully hand-picked and managed a team of extremely diverse engineering and business backgrounds, and managed coordination, running meetings, leading presentations, and managing conflict.

 ## What I would change